Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Details of Dataset

-The KFRD is generated using a unified template, consisting entirely of multiple-choice questions with four options.
+The KFRD is generated using a unified template, consisting entirely of multi-choice questions with four options.
+We first create parallel templates for 10 languages using GPT-4 and then fill in different parts of the template with pre-defined rules.
 Each question is structured into three parts: input, output, and transformation rules.
-Specific examples can be seen in Table \ref{table:exampleKFRD}, and the templates used for these examples are shown in Figure \ref{fig:template}.
+Specific examples can be seen in Table \ref{tab:exampleKFRD}, and the templates used for these examples are shown in Figure \ref{fig:template}.

-\subsection{Arithmetic Reasoning}
+\subsubsection{Arithmetic reasoning}

 This dataset transforms two input numbers through mathematical operations into one or two output numbers.
-The mathematical operations include basic arithmetic operations (addition, subtraction, multiplication, division), equality, geometric progression, arithmetic progression, and sorting.
+The mathematical operations include addition, subtraction, multiplication, division, equality, geometric progression, arithmetic progression, and sorting.
+Each of the three parts are generated by the following rules:

 \begin{itemize} \item \textbf{Input:} Numbers are randomly generated within the range of 0-999. \item \textbf{Transformation rules:} Each rule generates an equal number of samples. \item \textbf{Output:} Generated through transformation rules, constrained within the range of 0-999.
 Other options are randomly generated, ensuring a single correct answer. \end{itemize}